Eye Infections

 There are treatments to reduce or alleviate the appearance of bloodshot eyes, like Optrex Bloodshot eye drops, which work to remove redness and restore the normal blood flow in the eye.

-What is the best eye ointment for a stye?
+What are the best eye drops for itchy eyes?